 The purpose of this handbook is to raise awareness about domestic violence in the workplace.
-It describes the signs and effects, and provides recommendations and tools to address domestic violence in the workplace.
-This handbook is not region-specific, so you should review any potential legal obligations to address violence in the workplace that might exist in your jurisdiction.
-Your obligations might include violence that stems from domestic situations.
+It describes the signs and effects, your potential legal obligations as an employer, and provides recommendations and tools to address domestic violence in the workplace.
 While intended for employers, the handbook may also be useful to others in your organization who deal with domestic and other forms of workplace violence.